brainfo/histogpt-lh/README.md

 ## License

 The repository includes code from prior HistoGPT work © Manuel Tran / Helmholtz Munich.
 See individual file headers for details.
 All other code in this repository is under the project’s original license.

----

-This new README reflects the current codebase and documents offline training, LoRA support, the balanced binary loss, and the ability to generate full diagnostic reports.